vikstrous/WatTools/README.markdown

 --------------

 If you are not a Waterloo student, you are free to use this code for your own school!
+It's really easy.
+It will (probably) run on any server with PHP 4.
 Just please contrinute back any enhancements that you make :)

 Contribute